Midwife in the Tire Swing

 “Huh.”
 The priest grunted, annoyed at a poke from an unfrocked angel.

 Old Scrimshander cleared his throat.
+There was a banging at the floor at their feet.
 “That you up there, Angel Dave?
 Don’t bother answering.
 I know that it is.
-You and your little chum may come down and join us at the grownup table.
+You and your little homunculus may come down and join us at the grownup table.
 Or not.
 Whatever.”

 “Our village has heard tales of you, Odysseus,” called Joanna.
 “We assembled have all stepped on the cat’s tail in token of your welcome.
 A sidewise spell—widdershins, the invocation of the anti-clockwise.
 Be welcome and come down into the firelight that we may enjoy the full power of your physiognomy.”